![]() |

 The return shipment should be made using the provided pre-paid Priority Overnight service label.
 You must take the kit to UPS between Monday and Thursday.
 FCC is not open to receive shipments on Saturday or Sunday and you should contact FCC for our holiday schedule.
 Specimens must be collected the same day that they are shipped.
 More detailed information is in the enclosed instructions sheet.

-How payment is collected and how much does it cost?
+How is payment collected and how much does it cost?

 *Monthly storage plans and discount long term storage plans are also available for the client's selection.
 For details on cost and payment options, contact FCC at (888) 951-CRYO.
 Financial assistance programs to help with the costs of sperm banking may also be available.